openwisp/openwisp-docs/tutorials/mesh.rst

 Changing the Default 802.11s Routing Protocol
 ---------------------------------------------

+Switching the mesh routing protocol can be beneficial for optimizing the most efficient path between two nodes and reducing the number of hops, but it is essential to configure it correctly to achieve optimal performance.

-Using a routing protocol other than the default protocol shipped in the 802.11s implementation is out of scope of this tutorial but can be done.
+Using a mesh routing protocol other than the default protocol shipped in the 802.11s implementation is out of scope of this tutorial but can be done.

 You will need to turn off mesh forwarding and configure the routing daemon of your choice.